timeades/-Console-Finances/README.md

 When you open your code in the browser your resulting analysis should look similar to the following:

 <img width="1203" alt="Screenshot 2023-12-20 at 10 30 11" src="https://github.com/timeades/Console-Finances/assets/13002711/416e294d-7651-4540-b826-576643b5f67c">

+## Getting Started
+Clone the repository:

+Open the index.html file in your browser.